WHAT YOU SHOULD KNOW:

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 The following may be used in adults or children:

 - Drink liquids: Drink clear liquids, such as water or clear juices.
 You will need to drink more liquids than usual.
-Ask your primary healthcare provider how much liquid you should drink each day.
+Ask your healthcare provider how much liquid you should drink each day.

 - Drink oral rehydration solution: Oral rehydration solution (ORS) has the right amounts of water, salts, and sugar that you need to replace lost body fluids.
 Ask what kind of ORS you or your child should use, how much to drink, and where to get it.

 - Eat bland foods: Eat bland foods, such as bananas, rice, applesauce, and toast, as soon as you can.
 Avoid fatty, sugary, or greasy foods.
 They may worsen your diarrhea.
 You may add chicken, fish, potatoes, or bread as your bowel movements harden.
-Ask your primary healthcare provider for more information on what food to eat and the best food to give your child.
+Ask your healthcare provider for more information on what food to eat and the best food to give your child.

 Write down your questions so you remember to ask them during your visits.